 - National Automobile Museum of Tasmania – for anyone interested in old cars and motorbikes

-– The Tamar Valley wine region – this whole area is filled with wineries and restaurants worth checking out
+- The Tamar Valley Wine Route– this whole area is filled with wineries and restaurants worth checking out

 You can find the Tasmania Zoo website here.